Cranberry Moscow Mule: a holiday version of a classic and a tasty blend of vodka, ginger beer, fresh lime, orange and cranberry juices.

-Have you ever tasted a Moscow Mule?
-It’s just 3 ingredients ~ vodka, ginger beer and lime juice and this year it celebrates its 75th year.
+The basic Moscow Mule is just 3 ingredients ~ vodka, ginger beer and lime juice and this year it celebrates its 75th year.

-As the story goes, in 1941 a young woman, Sophie Berezinski immigrated to the U.S. from Russia along with 2,000 solid copper mugs Sophie designed for her father’s copper factory.
-Neither Sophie nor her father were able to sell the mugs in Russia so it was decided Sophie would journey to America, the land of opportunity and sell them here.
+In 1941 a young woman, Sophie Berezinski immigrated to the U.S. from Russia along with 2,000 solid copper mugs Sophie designed for her father’s copper factory.
+Neither Sophie nor her father were able to sell the mugs in Russia so Sophie journeyed to America to sell them here.

-Unfortunately, Sophie didn’t fare any better in America and her husband threatened to throw the mugs away if she didn’t find a buyer.
+Unfortunately, Sophie didn’t fare any better in America.
+Her husband threatened to throw the mugs away if she didn’t find a buyer.

-Sophie pounded the pavement, going door to door in Hollywood, California, desperate to find a buyer for her mugs.
-One day she stopped in Cock ‘n’ Bull Pub on Sunset Strip.
-A man named John Martin was there trying to market his vodka but at the time most Americans were interested in beer and whiskey.
+Sophie was desperate to find a buyer for her mugs and one day stopped in Cock ‘n’ Bull Pub.
+A man was there trying to market his vodka without much success.

-Jack Morgan, owner of Cock ‘n’ Bull had the same lack of success with his ginger beer.
-The trio set out to create a delicious drink and despite several failures, discovered a tasty cocktail that solved all their problems ~ a perfect combination of vodka and ginger beer served in a frosty copper mug, the Moscow Mule.
+The owner of Cock ‘n’ Bull had the same lack of success with his ginger beer.
+The trio set out to create a cocktail and came up with the perfect combination of vodka and ginger beer.
+They served in a frosty copper mug and it was named the Moscow Mule.

-Now that you know the history, let’s make a holiday version ~ the Cranberry Moscow Mule!
-You may already know I love the sweet-tangy taste of cranberries and I add it to all kinds of recipes, like Chicken Kale Pasta, Cranberry Chocolate Chip Cookies or a really pretty, yet simple appetizer, this Cranberry Brie Crescent Braid, so a Cranberry Moscow Mule was an easy leap.
+Now that you know the history, let’s make a holiday version ~ the Cranberry Moscow Mule.
+You may already know I love the sweet-tangy taste of cranberries and I add it to all kinds of recipes, like Chicken Kale Pasta, Cranberry Chocolate Chip Cookies or a really pretty, yet simple appetizer, this Cranberry Brie Crescent Braid.
+A Cranberry Moscow Mule was an easy leap.